 The Differences between Syllabus and Curriculum

-similarities between curriculum and syllabus
+difference between curriculum and course of study